 Most of the band's albums have been re-issued in recent years and a 4-CD set called "Odds & Sods - Mis-takes & Out-takes" featuring many previously un-released versions was issued in August 2005.
 December 2006 saw the release of "Unearthed 1973-2005 The Best of Manfred Mann's Earth Band".
 In 2007, Manfred Mann's Earth Band made the Austrian charts with two dance tracks.
 The first was a remix of "Blinded by the Light", credited to Michael Mind featuring Manfred Mann's Earth Band and the second was a remix of "For You", credited to The Disco Boys featuring Manfred Mann's Earth Band.
 2008 saw the release of a DVD called "Watch", which included bonus footage from a 1979 Austrian concert.

 In 2009, vocalist Noel McCalla was replaced by Peter Cox, previously best known for his work with the English pop duo Go West.
 Cox left the band in 2011 to return to Go West.
-He was replaced by rock vocalist Robert Hart for a heavy 2012 touring schedule throughout Europe.
+He was replaced by vocalist Robert Hart for a heavy 2012 touring schedule throughout Europe.
 The album, "Lone Arranger", which featured various guest musicians, including Kris Kristofferson, Till Bronner and Mick Rogers was released in the Fall of 2014.
 2017 saw them touring Germany, Norway and Switzerland.
 In 2018 they still maintained a busy schedule of dates in Germany, Switzerland, Austria and the UK.

 For more, be sure to read Gary James' interview with Manfred Mann